|

 The refuse-derived fuel (RDF) process differs from the mass-burn technology used at CRRA’s other trash-to-energy plants.
 To make RDF, trash is processed two ways:

-- First, recyclable metals and non-combustible materials such as grit, metal and glass are separated from the waste at the waste processing facility (WPF).
-Recyclable commodities are shipped to processors, and the remainder
+• First, recyclable metals and non-combustible materials such as grit, metal and glass are separated from the waste at the waste processing facility (WPF).
+Recyclable commodities are shipped to processors, and the remainder – called process residue – is delivered to a landfill in Chicopee, Mass..

-- Second, remaining waste is shredded.
+• Second, remaining waste is shredded.

 The resulting RDF generates a more even, higher-efficiency combustion.
 RDF is produced at CRRA’s waste processing facility at 300 Maxim Road in Hartford.
 It began operation in 1988.
-CRRA utilizes a contractor

-The Mid-Connecticut facility is also the most environmentally sound project in the state, operating far below permitted emissions limits.
+The Hartford facility is also the most environmentally sound trash-to-energy plant in the state, operating far below permitted emissions limits.
 CRRA added devices to control emissions of oxides of nitrogen (NOx) years before any regulatory requirements.
 So when you read about other states buying emissions credits rather than reducing emissions, you should understand that the Mid-Connecticut facility is so far below its emissions limits that it is generating the credits that other facilities seek to buy.
 The Mid-Connecticut Project trash-to-energy facility easily exceeds the strictest emissions standards.
 Click Emissions Performance > Mid-Connecticut Project to view the test results.

-CRRA has also installed a $15 million-dollar odor control system for the WPF.
+CRRA has also installed a $15 million odor control system for the WPF.
 Because of the plant’s unique technology, it had a unique odor problem, but thanks to the new system odor complaints have been reduced to just a handful per year.

 The system was designed to draw in an average of 240,000 cubic feet per minute (cfm) of air from the Mid-Connecticut WPF and thermally destroy the odors in the PBF boilers that burn your garbage.
 Since the typical total air demand for the boilers is 180,000 cubic feet per minute, two regenerative thermal oxidizers will more than make up the difference at a full capacity of 120,000 cubic feet per minute.
 Put simply, odorous components are literally burned out of the air.